|boolean||onInitialize (IVideoFrameConsumer consumer)|

-Once you implement this interface, the Agora Media Engine automatically releases its ownership of the current video input device and pass it on to you, so that you can use the same video input device to capture the video stream.
+Once you have implemented this interface, the Agora Media Engine will automatically release its ownership of the current video input device and pass it on to you, so that you can use the same video input device to capture the video stream.

 Initializes the video source.

 This callback initializes the video source.
 You can enable the camera or initialize the video source and then pass one of the following return values to inform the media engine whether the video source is ready.

 |consumer||The IVideoFrameConsumer object which the media engine passes back.
 You need to reserve this object and pass the video frame to the media engine through this object once the video source is initialized.
 See the following contents for the definition of IVideoFrameConsumer.|